Aunt Jane's Homemade Hot Pockets cut open showing cabbage and meat filling — family recipe at StephanieCooksForACrowd.com

 The filling almost always makes more than the crescent rolls can hold — and that’s a feature, not a bug!
 The extra filling is delicious on its own as a side dish, or over noodles or mashed potatoes.
 For a low-carb version, skip the crescent rolls and serve the filling over cannellini beans.

 My great-grandma made krautburgers from scratch — dough, filling, all of it.
 Aunt Jane did the same.
 I love and respect that tradition deeply, and someday I will make them that way too.
 But on a weeknight when I have seven people to feed, crescent rolls are my best friend.
 Two triangles pressed together make a perfect little rectangle, and you can fill and seal a whole batch in about 15 minutes.
-The filling is everything: seasoned meat, cabbage, onion, Cavender’s, and Kinder’s Garlic & Herb layered in twice so the flavor goes all the way through.
+The filling is everything: seasoned ground beef , cabbage, onion, Cavender’s, and Kinder’s Garlic & Herb layered in twice so the flavor goes all the way through.

 Aunt Jane's Homemade Hot Pockets golden brown on the baking pan